The 6 Best sites to Sell Illustrations – Extra income for Illustrators

 Also browsing around in the store and look how other people have named their designs is a good start to get some ideas.

 Stay away from brand names and fan art

-What site should you start selling your illustrations on?
+What sites should you start selling your illustrations on?

 How to promote your products

 Now that you uploaded your work it’s time to do some marketing, this might sound daunting for some but it doesn’t have to be complicated, you do as much marketing you want or have time for.
-Here’s a few ideas to get you started with promoting your work,
+Here are a few ideas to get you started with promoting your work,

 - Share it on social media (where ever you’re active)

 - Be active in the community part of the shop, Redbubble for example has a commenting and liking, interact with other artists and designers and they might notice your work too.
 But don’t spam, nothing good will come from that

 - Include links/pictures of your products in your portfolio, if you have an illustration in your portfolio that you also sell as a product you can easily include that product next to the illustration, letting people know that they can buy it if they like it.

 - Shops have promotional deals all the time (free shipping, discounts), these are perfect opportunities for you to promote your own stuff.
 Tell your followers on social media that there’s a special deal on your products and they may be more inclined to make a purchase.
 If you’re signed up on a site you typically get newsletters when new discounts or deals are happening.